-Site boundary Borough boundary Active frontage New pedestrian routes Sensitive residential neighbour Sensitive relationship to existing trees
+- Site boundary Borough boundary Active frontage New pedestrian routes Sensitive residential neighbour Sensitive relationship to existing trees

-- 1 Height in metres of existing neighbouring building

-- Strategic view restricts height
+- 1 Height in metres of existing neighbouring building Strategic view - maximum development height 27m

 - Positive contributor to Conservation Area

 - // New terrace/piazza

-- New area of public realm
+- Wew area of public realm

 Site Allocation Policy Proposed Site 9: Gabriel's Wharf and Princes Wharf, Upper Ground SE1 Land uses The site provides an opportunity for mixed-use redevelopment.
-This should include active frontage and cultural uses on the ground floor, plus housing.
-This could also include offices and/or workspace.
+On the ground floor active frontage and cultural uses should be provided wherever possible (taking account of sensitive residential neighbours).
+On upper levels offices and/or workspace, and self-contained residential units are appropriate.
+This may include an element of extra care housing where need is demonstrated.
+In accordance with paragraph 2.4.6 of the London Plan 2021, new residential development on this site should complement and not compromise the strategic functions of the CAZ.
 Uses at ground floor level on the northern, western and eastern perimeter of the site should include a range of small and medium-sized units suitable for independent businesses and cultural uses, designed to activate new areas of public realm.
 Affordable housing and affordable workspace The affordable housing threshold is 50 per cent for public sector land and 35 per cent for private sector land.
 If office space is proposed, Local Plan Policy ED2 on affordable workspace will apply.
 Social infrastructure The requirements of Local Plan Policy S2 in relation to new social infrastructure and assessment of anticipated impacts on existing social infrastructure should be addressed.
 Employment and skills Development should maximise local employment opportunities and help address skills deficits in the local population.
 This is to be achieved through meeting the requirements of Local Plan Policy ED15, including agreement of an Employment and Skills Plan.
 Digital connectivity Provision for digital connectivity infrastructure is required in accordance with Local Plan Policy T9 and London Plan Policy SI6.
-Heritage assets Development should cause no harm to the significance (including setting) of heritage assets, in particular: the Westminster World Heritage Site - Queen's Walk should be widened to improve the approaches to it the South Bank Conservation Area, particularly in relation to views from River Thames / Queen's Walk, Bernie Spain Gardens and Upper Ground; and no. 58 Upper Ground as a positive contributor the Old Barge House Alley Conservation Area (LB Southwark)
+Heritage assets Development should preserve or enhance the significance (including setting) of heritage assets, in particular: the Westminster World Heritage Site approaches - Queen's Walk should be widened to improve the approaches to it the South Bank Conservation Area, particularly in relation to views from River Thames/Queen's Walk, Bernie Spain Gardens and Upper Ground; and no. 58 Upper Ground as a positive contributor Where heritage harm results proposals will be required to meet the requirements of the National Planning Policy Framework.
+A desk-based archaeological assessment will be required.